radrow/ddtrace/apps/model/README.md

 docker run --rm ddtrace ./ddtrace ./appls/model/priv/scenarios/example.conf
 ```

+Note that you may occasionally see error logs of crashed generic servers.
+If
+those are due to self-inflicted deadlocks (i.e. a server calls itself), then a
+`calling_self` error is thrown and the system terminated.
+The scenario evaluator
+considers that and does not kill the system, awaiting a deadlock verdict.
+In
+other words, this is fine.

+The `ddtrace` script allows cross-checking the results against DDMon.
+If the
+script is run with the `--ddmon` flag, then DDTrace will be set on top of a
+DDMon-monitored system.
+The testing script will then verify that both monitoring
+frameworks agree on the verdict.

 See `./ddtrace --help` for more information about the CLI interface.

 ## Reading the log